muquit/hod/README.md

 # Version

-The latst version is 1.8.
+The latest version is 1.8.

 Please look at [ChangeLog](ChangeLog.md) for details.